jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

 Klimentidis YC, Vazquez AI, de Los CG, Allison DB, Dransfield MT, Thannickal VJ (2013).
 “Heritability of Pulmonary Function Estimated from Pedigree and Whole-Genome Markers.”
 *Frontiers in Genetics*, 4, 174. doi:10.3389/fgene.2013.00174.

+PheWAS was approved for FHS as with clarite.